paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-098-international-child-abduction-prevention-and-return.md

 (2) for each country with respect to which there were 5 or more pending abduction cases, during the preceding year, relating to a child whose habitual residence is the United States—

-  (A) the number of such new abduction and access cases reported during the preceding year;
+  (A) the number of such new abduction and access cases, respectively, reported during the preceding year and the number of children involved;

   (B) for Convention and bilateral procedures countries—